Qarik-Group/concourse-tutorial/docs/miscellaneous/index.md

 You can of course use any Concourse, with or without a credentials manager.
 Adjust the `fly -t bucc` target alias for your target Concourse, and you can use `fly set-pipeline` with `-v` or `-l` flags to pass in parameters from the command line.
 Revisit lesson [Parameters](/basics/14_parameters.md) to learn more.

+## Abbreviated pipelines

+In the Basics section, all Concourse pipeline resources had names prefixed with `resource-` and jobs prefixed with `job-`.
+This was to help you easily learn that they are different, and start to see how each is used within a pipeline:

+* resources appear within jobs via `get: myresource` and `put: myresource`
+* jobs appear within jobs as `passed: [myjob]` to form pipelines

+Normal pipelines do not include these prefixes.
+The Miscellaneous lessons' pipelines will no longer include the prefixes.

 ## Requests for Lessons

 If there is a lesson you'd like added to the Concourse Tutorial book, please [create an Issue](https://github.com/starkandwayne/concourse-tutorial/issues).
 It is very interesting to learn how you and your team are using Concourse, or looking to switch from a previous CI/CD tool to Concourse.